dingzhiyue/crystal-recognition-ML/README.md

 # crystal-recognition-ML
-implement crystalization recognition for plasma crystal based on 'Machine-learning approach for local classification of crystalline structures in multiphase systems'
+implement crystalization recognition for plasma crystal based on 'Machine-learning approach for local classification of crystalline structures in multiphase systems' by Dietz et al.

 'build_crystal_lattice.py' simulates crystal lattice of different structures (fcc, bcc or hcp) with desired level of noise.
 'pre_process.py' calculates the features (from 'features_extraction.py') and distinguishes the boundary particles whose voronoi cell is not complete.